hhs-archived/simpler-grants-gov/documentation/wiki/product/decisions/adr/2025-03-24-migrate-existing-api-consumers.md

 ## Decision Drivers

-- Ease of migration for consumers
+- Ease of migration for SOAP consumers
 - Minimize impact of supporting the legacy system on new work/innovation
 - Ease of support for technical team
+- Data must appear unified behind a single API call for both SOAP and REST calls (for data that will exist in Simpler)
+  - To avoid breaking existing workflows before they can move off SOAP, and to support consumers moving to REST while still needing historical data.

 ## Options Considered

-- {option 1}
-- {option 2}
-- ...
+- REST wrapper around existing grants.gov SOAP API
+- SOAP wrapper around Simpler REST API
+- Only support existing SOAP API
+- Do nothing to help SOAP consumers

 ## Decision Outcome

-Chosen option: "{option 1}", because {justification. e.g., only option which meets a key decision driver | which satisfies x condition | ... }.
+Chosen option: "SOAP wrapper around Simpler REST API", because it provides the best support for existing SOAP consumers without limiting new REST API and other system design of Simpler.

 ### Positive Consequences